 AI Literacy (since February 2025)

 In parallel with the prohibitions, the AI literacy obligation under Article 4 has been in effect since February 2025: all persons who operate, deploy, or use AI systems must possess a sufficient level of AI competence.
-The competence must be appropriate to the respective context — a developer requires deeper knowledge than an end user who uses a chatbot.
+The competence must be appropriate to the respective context.
+A developer requires deeper knowledge than an end user who uses a chatbot.

 What this means in practice: